-• The firearm is aimed horizontally at the centre of a line encircling the minimum girth of the animal's chest, immediately behind the forelegs.
-The shot should be taken slightly to the rear of the shoulder blade (scapula).
-This angle is taken because the scapula provides partial protection of the heart from a direct side-on shot.
+- The firearm is aimed horizontally at the centre of a line encircling the minimum girth of the animal's chest, immediately behind the forelegs.
+The shot should be taken slightly behind and below the shoulder at the point immediately behind the elbow.
+This angle is taken because the scapula provides partial protection of the heart from a direct side-on shot. - Shooting of individuals should stop when the flight response of the herd limits further accurate shooting.